GliaLab/Begonia/README.md

 * `dt` delta-time, seconds between frames
 * `dx`/`dy` micrometers pr. pixel on the x and y axis

 In this example, we will load a scan from a known location.
-We'll show the average image in a figure, and also show the timeseries using roiman:
+We will show the average image in a figure, and also show the timeseries using roiman:

 ```matlab
 % load the scan (can give more than one, here we just get one):